In Depth: Chest

 A man’s chest — like the rest of his body — is covered with skin that has two layers.

 - The epidermis is the outermost layer that provides a protective, waterproof seal over the body.

 - The dermis is the under layer that contains sweat glands, hair follicles, blood vessels, and more.

-Unlike women, a typical male does not have extensive fat deposits on his chest; in a woman, these protect the mammary glands.
-Instead, the shape of a man’s chest is determined by the muscles underneath.
+Like its female counterpart, the male breast has a nipple and an areola (the darker pigmented circle around the nipple), but men lack the mammary glands and ducts necessary to produce milk.
+A typical male does not have extensive fat deposits on his chest; in a woman, these protect the mammary glands.
+Instead, the shape of a man’s chest is determined by the size of the muscles underneath.

 Underneath the skin, all humans have a rib cage, which protects organs underneath, including the heart, lungs, liver, and more.